 Because a quote is an offer that has yet to get into confirmation, it does not affect your inventory.
 That is, even once you’ve sent the customer your quote of $10 for the book, they still need to decide whether or not they want to go through with the deal.
 In the interim, your inventory stays at 50.

-However, since an invoice is a payment request and gets sent to the customer after they’ve received the product or service, it’s at this point that your inventory does change.
-In the case of this example, your inventory will change from 50 books to 49.
+Remember that when you send an invoice to the customer after delivering the product or service, your inventory changes.
+In this example, your inventory will decrease from 50 books to 49.

 See Also: 7 Ways To Fix Microsoft Word Not Responding In Windows | Easy Fixes